Policy Priorities

 3. Expand Ohio’s Benefit Bridge Pilot Program and increase public reporting and transparency

-Established in the Fiscal Year 2022-2023 Operating Budget, the Benefit Bridge pilot program uses state General Revenue Funds and federal Temporary Assistance for Needy Families (TANF) funds to help Ohioans who are facing benefits cliffs.
-Ohioans in participating counties apply to be part of the 18-month program, which provides success planning, financial wellness curriculum, supportive services and work supports to help workers stay employed through benefits cliffs, and earn up to $3,000 in cash incentives if employment and performance benchmarks are achieved.
+Established in the Fiscal Year 2022-2023 Operating Budget, the Benefit Bridge pilot program uses federal Temporary Assistance for Needy Families (TANF) funds and a small amount of state General Revenue Funds to help Ohioans who are facing benefits cliffs.
+Ohioans in participating counties apply to be part of the 18-month program, which provides success planning, financial wellness curriculum, supportive services and work supports to help workers stay employed through benefits cliffs, and earn up to $8,000 in cash incentives if employment and performance benchmarks are achieved.

 The program began in 2021 with six pilot counties.
-The pilot is now operating in 12 counties, with plans to expand to additional counties in 2025.
+The pilot is now operating in 12 counties.
 More than 500 Ohioans are currently enrolled in the program.